JuliaReach - Summer of Code

 Reachability with sparse polynomial zonotopes

 Recommended Skills.
 Familiarity with Julia and Git/GitHub is mandatory.
 Familiarity with the mentioned Julia packages is appreciated but not required.
-The project does not require theoretical contributions, but it requires reading a research article (see below); hence a certain level of academic experience is recommended.
+The project does not require theoretical contributions, but it requires reading a research literature, hence a certain level of academic experience is recommended.

 Literature and related packages.
 This video explains the concept of polynomial zonotopes (slides here).
 The relevant theory is described in this research article.
 There exists a Matlab implementation in CORA (the implementation of polynomial zonotopes can be found in this folder).